Free shipping on orders over €75 within the EU.

 We will have a lawful basis for processing your personal information based on our interaction, engagement or arrangement with you.
 More than one lawful basis might apply to the processing of your personal information.
 The lawful bases that we commonly apply are:

 - consent: you have given us clear consent for us to process your personal information for a specific purpose.
-This will usually be documented in a collection notice.
-For example, you may consent to receiving marketing material from us in a particular form and in relation to particular subject matter;
+This will usually be documented in a collection notice or other agreements that we have with you.
+For example, you may consent to receiving marketing material from us in a particular form and in relation to particular subject matter, or you may consent to receiving further information about the status of your purchase from our eCommerce store;

 - contract: we have a contract with you that entitles us to process your personal information in accordance with the contractual terms and any applicable laws and regulations that cannot be excluded in a contract.
-For example, you may purchase products from us and we will need to process your personal information to enable us to send you the products and communicate with you about your purchase;
+For example, you may purchase good or services from us and we will need to process your personal information to enable us to send you the good and communicate with you about your purchase;

 - legal obligation: we need to process your personal information so that we can comply with applicable laws (excluding contractual obligations).
-For example, we may be required to provide a government regulator with information about any transactions that are fraudulent or in contravention of anti-money laundering and counter-terrorism financing laws; and
+For example, we may be required to provide a government regulator with information about any transactions that are fraudulent or to comply with our reporting obligations in relation to adverse events related to our products; and

 - legitimate interest: we have a legitimate interest to process your personal information if it is necessary for us to perform our business functions and that these interests are not overridden by your interests, rights and freedoms.
-For example, we take steps to prevent and suppress fraudulent, abusive or criminal behaviour.
-We may process your personal information to monitor your conduct while you access or use our website to ensure that you are not using our website or services for criminal activities.
+For example, we engage in marketing, and we take steps to prevent and suppress fraudulent, abusive or criminal behaviour.
+We may process your personal information to monitor your conduct while you access or use our website to ensure that you are not using our website or services for criminal or other unauthorised activities.

 If you would like to know which lawful basis applies to the processing of your personal information, please contact us.